Bluehost vs. Weebly

 If I had to pick the main drawback with Weebly, this is it: the websites built on its platform are pretty slow.
 Having read the complaints of dozens of other users, I wanted to try the host for myself, hoping that I would get different results.
 Unfortunately, my tests only confirmed what so many other customers were already saying.

 Especially when compared to Bluehost, Weebly had significantly lower site loading speeds.
 The difference was even more compelling when I ran a load impact test to see how the two hosts would handle higher traffic.
 Bluehost came out on top across the board, while Weebly fell behind quickly.
+Interestingly enough, the results were quite similar to the ones we got while comparing Bluehost to Squarespace, a service that happens to have a lot in common with Weebly.

 This makes sense.
 With Bluehost, not only is the infrastructure better optimized, but you can make tweaks to help your site load faster.
 For example, you can turn on your CDN and/or install plugins that cache your website for improved performance.
 In addition, you have more control over the exact content that goes on your website, whereas with Weebly, you don’t.